Below you will find information on how to prepare an abstract if you are a patient, patient representative or a support organisation.

 - After the evaluation is completed, the acceptance/rejection letters will be sent by email to the e-mail address indicated at submission.

-All submitted abstracts will be reviewed by three to four members of the Scientific Committee.
+All submitted abstracts will be reviewed by two to three members of the Scientific Committee (including at least one HCP and one patient).
 A “blind” selection process will be used, meaning that information such as name of authors, patient groups, hospitals, pharmaceutical companies, may not be listed in the title or text of the abstract.
 Their names and affiliations (institutions) will be registered separately when submitting the abstract online.

 Abstracts will be reviewed, taking into consideration the following criteria: